dulyup/firewall/README.md

 * Receive a packet with direction, protocol, port and ip, determine if it's valid.
 Thus, it can be accepted by the firewall.
     * Created a Traffic class with attributes of direction, protocol, port and ip.
     * Override equals function, to compare if values are equal between two Traffic objects, instead of comparing addresses.
+In the meantime, ensure range comparision.

 * Test
     * Created a csv file with thousands of rules.